Podcast: Filmmaker Róisín Kearney (ÉIST, Paddy) on Puttnam Script Award Premiere

 Yuliia Riabova suspends disbelief for vintage comedy The Miracle Club.

 From directing RTÉ docuseries Keep It Up to helming prize-winning shorts, to developing her feature and series with Screen Ireland support, Róisín Kearney is a filmmaker in full flight.
-Now, her latest short, The Laughing Boys, is set to premiere at the Galway Film Fleadh, and her recent win at Fast
+Now, she's about to start her latest short ÉIST, starring Stephen Rea.

 In this Film Ireland podcast, Gemma Creagh talks to Thaddeus O'Sullivan, Director of 'The Miracle Club'.